DSC-VJTI/a-z-cloud/content/docs/J/_index.md

 ### What is a cron job?

-Derived from the Greek God of Time, Chronos, a cron job is task that is scheduled by a job scheduler such as `crontab` on Linux-based operating systems and by `cron` on a Unix-like operating system.
+Derived from the Greek God of Time, Chronos, a cron job is a task that is scheduled by a job scheduler such as `crontab` on Linux-based operating systems and by `cron` on a Unix-like operating system.

 To learn more about the uncommon asterisk syntax, refer [crontab.guru](https://crontab.guru/)